d11wtq/oedipus/README.md

 # Oedipus: Sphinx 2 Search Client for Ruby

-Oedipus is a client for the Sphinx search engine (>= 2.0.2), with support for real-time indexes and multi and/or multi-dimensional faceted searches.
+Oedipus is a client for the Sphinx search engine (>= 2.0.2), with support for real-time indexes and multi and multi-dimensional faceted searches.

 It is not a clone of the PHP API, rather it is written from the ground up, wrapping the SphinxQL API offered by searchd.
 Nor is it a plugin for